stevewpalmer/jcom/comal/README.md

 --run               Run the executable if no errors --out:FILE          Specifies output executable name (short: -o)
 ```

-The --out option will not yet work until the ability to generate a
-stand-alone application is restored.

 You can also compile and run Comal programs from within the Editor.
 Just
 ensure that the file being edited has the .lst extension and then press